MrBSykes/azure-shared-responsibilities-analysis/README.md

 This project answers the question every cloud team needs to answer before any deployment:

-> *"Who is responsible for this — Microsoft or us?"*
+> *"Who is responsible for this?
+Microsoft or us?"*

 ---